 Contesting a Grade

 Your graded exam papers and homework will be distributed back to you during recitations.
-If you miss the recitation, contact the GTAs about getting your exam / project.
+For clarifying our grading, please do not contact the GTAs, but the instructor.

 Honesty is absolutely essential in order for learning to take place.
 It will form the foundation of your professional integrity in your career.
 In homework and programming assignments, it is often difficult for a grader to distinguish between legitimate help and plagiarism.
 Therefore, you might be able to get a good score without really understanding what you have handed in.